floating Royal Residence - "Dannebrog"

 The floating Royal Residence - "Dannebrog"

-is ready to cruise in June to September - 2017.
+is ready to cruise from June to September - 2018.